 Integrity - Service - Merit

 Middle School Drama develops and stimulates creative thought, collaboration and teamwork, improvisational skills and physical awareness.
 Our program is inclusive, enriching and geared towards developing self-esteem, lateral thinking and problem-solving skills, all of which can be transferred to other disciplines of the ISM Middle School curriculum.
-All middle school students complete one semester of Drama in Grade 5 and in Grade 6.
-They can then choose from a variety of Drama electives as semester courses in Grades 7 and Grades 8.

 Grades 5 and 6 Middle School Drama students learn the basis of performance through interactive and active lessons.
 Students develop collaborative skills as they work in whole-class and small-group settings to explore drama in different forms.
 In Grade 5, students investigate the drama building blocks through ensemble games and storytelling.
 In Grade 6, students further expand their skills through looking at ensemble building, improvisation and physical comedy.
 In addition to being designed for students of any experience level, both Grade 5 and 6 Drama are hands-on and practical in their approach to both onstage and behind-the-scenes features of the theater.

 This unit is designed to introduce students to the building blocks of Drama.
 The student will participate in practical activities which will develop ensemble skills, group work, communications skills as well as the fundamentals to build a performance.
 Students will reflect on their learning within class discussions and journal entries.

 This unit is designed to give students exposure to the importance of storytelling.
 The students will examine what are the elements of drama and how they are used to create scripts and characters.
 They will learn how to work collaboratively to produce original plays.
 The students will work to perform their final scripts to an invited audience.